dolittle/Bifrost/Documentation/Articles/documentation.md

 ## DocFX

 For processing all the documentation we're using [DocFX](http://dotnet.github.io/docfx/).
-It takes the API documentation and all the markdown articles and genereates HTML for us and it gets published.
+It takes the API documentation and all the markdown articles and genereates HTML for us and it gets published during the continuous build running.

 ** More details to come **.